tdwg/vocab/documentation-use-cases.md

 ```
 The Dublin Core terms show up only as term versions and not as terms.
 That's the reason for the first OPTIONAL clause.
 I'm not sure this is right, so we probably should discuss how to better model "borrowed" terms.

 Terms such as dwc:occurrenceDetails do not have ?termList values because they are deprecated and not part of any current term list.
 That's the reason for the second optional clause.
-If dcterms:isPartOf were replaced with rdfs:isDefinedBy, those terms would have ?termList values.
+If dcterms:isPartOf were replaced with rdfs:isDefinedBy in the second OPTIONAL clause, those terms would have ?termList values.

 **5. Find differences between vocabulary versions with respect to the terms present in those versions**